 When you come up with a more refined list of keywords, you need to analyze them thoroughly.
 Are your final keywords relevant to your product pages?
-If customers type them on Google and opens your site, will they find exactly what they need?
+If customers type them on Google and open your site, will they find exactly what they need?

-With the right set of keywords and their implementation on your eCommerce website, you’ll help Google to better understand of what your store is about, and present your link in SERPs where necessary.
+With the right set of keywords and their implementation on your eCommerce website, you’ll help Google to better understand what your store is about, and present your link in SERPs where necessary.

-Do not forget that SEO and keyword research is not an instant coffee.
+Do not forget that SEO and keyword research is not instant coffee.
 It takes time, meticulous work, and patience to discover and implement the right SEO strategy, and for Google to pick up on your updates.

 Former MOZ co-founder, Rand Fishkin, points out to the following best URL structuring practices for a better search ranking:

 - A URL needs to be easy to digest for humans and for Google.

 - Better keyword usage in URLs.